gbuzykin/lexegen/README.md

         ...
     ```

-5. Hint: it is convenient to use the state stack also as a start condition stack.
+Note, that it is convenient to use the state stack also as a start condition stack.

-Summing this up, the simplest user's code can be something like this:
+Summing this up, the typical user's code can be something like this:

 ```cpp
 ...